FAQ

 Many of my sources are experts in their respective fields or those who have lived experience with the topic.
 I talk with state officials, lawmakers, communication directors, teachers, parents or guardians, students, counselors and more.
 I frequently use data, public records and other research to bolster my work.

 Sources change for every story, but I work to consistently meet with people I have ongoing relationships with so those lines of communication and trust stay strong.
-It’s important to include as many new voices and perspectives as possible as well, focusing on those with the most intimate knowledge of the topic in question.
+It’s important to include as many new voices and perspectives as possible, too, focusing on those with the most intimate knowledge of the topic in question.

 27072642_2023689797645878_8464637101449047297_n